 If you want high quality built with a distinctive brown aesthetic which would be at home in any law office, you’ll be satisfied with Dacasso’s top-grain leather pad.
 It has side railing, felt backing, and looks as high-end as it feels.
 The only sticking point with Dacasso is the lack of sizing options.
 The standard 34″ x 20″ sizing will work with most desks, but people with desks that are larger or smaller than average will probably want to look elsewhere.

-And finally if you’re looking for quality above all else, then you want Leatherology’s desk pad.
+And finally if you’re looking for quality above all else, then you want Harber London Desk Mat.
+(15% discount code until June 21st: FD21).
 Using full grain leather, you won’t find higher quality products on the market.
 After years of ownership, it will develop the full patina distinctive of the highest quality leather.
-And with lifetable leather rails, this pad is where elegance converges with convenience and graceful aging.
+And with soft and subtle felt base, this pad is where elegance converges with convenience and graceful aging.